© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Badger Hole, Warton Crag is a scheduled monument protected by Historic England under reference 1012108.
 View the official record →

-Badger Hole is a natural cave situated on Warton Crag near Carnforth in Lancashire, England.
+Badger Hole, Warton Crag is a natural rock shelter situated on the limestone escarpment of Warton Crag near Carnforth in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012108.

 Badger Hole, Warton Crag is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012108.